 When I grew up it was a big no-no to talk about money.
-So of course I never asked about it, I never even dared to google anything.
+So of course I never asked about it, and never dared to look up how to deal with money.
 As a migrant to a foreign country without any family around I spent most of my 20’s feeling absolutely panicked that I wouldn’t have enough to pay rent or eat.
-Potentially eventually buying a house to have a secure place to stay felt like a feverish dream, so painfully far away it was basically unattainable.
+Potentially buying a house to have a safe place to live felt so far away it was basically unattainable.

 I did not get the opportunity to sit down and reassess these feelings until I was 30.
 I came across some random subreddit where people were talking about the FIRE movement.
 In short, this movement is where you hustle hard to become financially independent and then retire earlier than retirement age.
-Frankly, I was a bit infuriated that there are these PEOPLE that have SO MUCH MONEY daring to HANG AROUND THE INTERNET, FLAUNTING THIS MONEY whilst I am struggling!
-Nek minit: I want to be one of them people. … Could I be one of them people?
+After initially being a bit annoyed about other people discussing money (how dare they deal with money in a healthy way!)
+I realised that I wanted to be one of these people because they seemed confident and not quite as lost and panicked as I was feeling.

-Rabbit hole time!
-5 days later I was even more panicked than I was before - there are literally so many things one can do when it comes to financial assets (wow, fancy terminology).
-It was sooo overwhelming seeing so many people do so many different things.
-What is the right thing to do?
-Stocks?
-Bitcoin?
-Living in a car and showering at the gym (jokes, I don’t have a gym membership)?
-Do I even have money to put into stocks?
+I dove into a rabbit hole for a few days only to feel even more panicked than before: there were literally so many things one can do when it comes to financial assets (wow, fancy).
+It was overwhelming seeing so many people do so many different things: Stocks, Bitcoin, Living in a car and showering at the gym.
+I also wanted to do these things!
+But do I even have money to put into stocks?
 SHOULD I be having enough money to put into stocks?
-I don’t even know that!
+I didn’t even know that!

-Long story short, if you feel like I felt then, don’t worry, aunty Fifi’s got your back!
-In the above link you can find a spreadsheet with a simple overview viz and a monthly tracker.
+Long story short, if you feel like I felt then, don’t worry, things will be alright!
+If you are ready to get started then let’s start with simply tracking where the money goes.
+In the link above you can find a spreadsheet with a simple overview viz and a monthly tracker.
 Nothing fancy, nothing complicated, just a humble spreadsheet to check what dollars you have and what you spend them on every month.
 Get comfortable with this, try to add to it every month, if you forget a month it’s no problem, just go back and add it in later.
 Bank records are your friend.

 My 2 unsolicited pieces of advice: